saimoon/saimoon.github.io/_posts/2016-06-23-linux-networking-an-internal-insight.markdown

 };
 {% endhighlight %}

-This struct contains device operations, callback functions called after some action on the device (like setup, change mac, etc...)
+This struct contains device operations, callback functions called after some action on the device (like setup, change mac, etc...).<br>
 In `rtl_init_one` it is initialized and all device operations registered:

 {% highlight c %}